Social Media for Private & Independent Schools

-See, both families are potential prospects but one you can reach and will listen when you speak while the other you can’t and they probably won’t.
+See, both families are potential prospects, but one you can reach and will listen when you speak, while the other you can’t reach, and they probably won’t listen.

 There are a bunch of use cases for this Facebook Group strategy.

-It will be especially helpful if your school serves students outside of your area with online services because you have the benefit of reaching a larger audience.
+It will be even more beneficial if your school serves students outside your area with online services because you can reach a more vast audience.

-But even still, keeping it local you could create a group dedicated to sharing local events that are happening, or a parenting support group, or serve any interest that you notice a majority of your families have in common.
+But even still, keeping it local, you could create a group dedicated to sharing local events, or a parenting support group, or serve any interest that you notice a majority of your families have in common.